python/cpython/Doc/c-api/long.rst

    The function takes care of normalizing the digits and converts the object to a compact integer if needed.

-   The writer instance is invalid after the call.
+   The writer instance and the *digits* array are invalid after the call.

 .. c:function:: void PyLongWriter_Discard(PyLongWriter *writer)